Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Projections on the space of completely bounded Fourier multipliers

 \end{lemma}

-\begin{proof} According to Van Dantzig's theorem \cite[(7.7) Theorem p.~62]{HR}, $G$ admits a basis $(K_j)$ of open compact subgroups.
-Clearly, the $K_j$ are symmetric being groups, neighborhoods being open, and of finite measure being compact.
-Since we have assumed $G$ to be second countable, one can easily see from the proof of \cite[(7.7) Theorem p.~62]{HR} that $(K_j)$ can chosen to be a sequence.
+\begin{proof} According to Van Dantzig's theorem \cite[(7.7) Theorem p.~62]{HeR79} or \cite[Theorem 2.E.6 p.~44]{CoH16}, $G$ admits a basis $(K_j)$ of open compact subgroups.
+Clearly, each $K_j$ is symmetric, being a group, is a neighborhood of $e$, being an open subset, and of finite measure due to its compactness.
+Since we have assumed $G$ to be second-countable, it follows from the proof of \cite[Theorem 2.E.6 p.~44]{CoH16} that the basis can be chosen as a sequence.
 Since $K_j$ is a subgroup, we have $K_j \cap sK_j = \emptyset$ for $s \not\in K_j$ and $K_j \cap sK_j = K_j$ for $s \in K_j$.
 Thus,

 \end{proof}

 Using a version of Iwasawa's local splitting theorem, we are now able to obtain a result for \textit{finite-dimensional} locally compact groups.